313. Moe Baby Blues

 – “Those Calvary Kids are bigger credit hogs than the Red Cross!”
 AREN’T WE EDGY?
 WE CAN BE EDGY TOO!!

-– So did Homer inject each and every candy bar with laxatives?
+– Did Homer inject each and every candy bar with laxatives?
 There were dozens and dozens of boxes?
 How did he do that?
 Oh, who gives a fuck…

-– The only chuckle I got from this show was from the Junior Dandies (“Oh, the indignity!”)
+– The only chuckle I got from this episode was from the Junior Dandies (“Oh, the indignity!”)

 – “Well, Bart, we’ve learned that war is never the answer.”
 “Except to all of America’s problems.”
 “Amen.”
 BITING COMMENTARY, GUYS!!